SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 </tbody>
 </table>

-##### 7. Presented below is a table of the number count of the participants in the survey by Occupation.
+##### 4.c.3 Presented below is a table of the number count of the participants in the survey by Occupation.
 If there are blanks in job data, they will be assigned NA.
+This table has been summarized to the top 20 listed job types, the complete list of jobs and their frequency can be found in the ouput directory in jobs.csv.

 ```r